 After a short while the path continues up and splits up a little, so it's not obvious which route to chose.
 You basically want to head up and right, while keeping out of the denser woods on the right, until you see the rear of Ros Cottages.
 The path runs right along the back of the cottages, then becomes a decent trackway again.
 Follow the track a short way down the hill and you will find the entrance to the woods where you parked your car.
 Unless you did not park here, in which case follow the path right down the hill to the bottom.

 There is rock carving in the woods below the upper entrance which is very unusual as it has both two cup-and-ring marks and also a runic inscription.
 The cup and ring marks are probably neolithic, and the runic inscription was added much later in the Danish period.
 The runes probably mean 'relics' or maybe 'leave behind'.
 Both carvings are on the same outcrop, with the runes about 1 foot below the cup and ring marks.

 If you parked at the lower car park, and take a look under the bridge, you will see a tall stone column in a field on the left.
-This column that was at Felbridge Park, Surrey and was brought to Lemmington in1928, as decoration for Lemmington Hall, which is a bit further down.
+This column was at Felbridge Park, Surrey and was brought to Lemmington in 1928, as decoration for Lemmington Hall, which is a bit further down.
 The Hall itself is a Convent, and there are nun's graves in the field beside the column.

 None, just steep climbs and fantastic views

 Tap or Click on the Icon to see a picture of each walk.
 Click below the picture to visit the walk page.